VDBBjorn/bjorn-to-code/src/content/posts/20250902_component_tests_part1.md

 ---
-title: 'Component Tests: Making Integration Tests Actually Maintainable'
+title: 'Own Your Boundary: Component Tests for Confident Refactoring'
 published: 2025-09-02
 draft: false
 description: "Replace 50-line boilerplate integration tests with structured, readable component tests.
 Test business behavior instead of implementation details using a step-based approach that doesn't break when you refactor."